 Creative-critical work thoroughly complicates the borders between the formal and the informal, the seemingly objective and the fiercely subjective, the academic and the intimate

 We believe that creative-criticism, in its acts of generic transgression and refusal of binaries and dualisms, is the ideal mode for new articulations and explorations of womanhood.

 ARE YOU AN UNMETAPHORICAL WOMAN?

 We are looking for creative-critical work which not only reclaims or reworks traditional allegories of woman-as-muse or woman-as-myth but pulls these metaphorical renderings apart and refuses to let female embodiment, feeling and actuality be made more palatable.

 Crucially, we are calling for work which mobilises the possibilities of creative criticism: writing which adds flesh to the bones of woman-as-ideal, adds feeling to unfelt and underacknowledged experiences and experiments and innovates with form, style and content.

-Slant will be an unformed anthology – a collection, but not bound in traditional book form – which will allow for the freer movement of the pieces, to let the reader re-order, shuffle, and play around with their encounter with the works.
+Slant will be an unformed anthology – a collection, but not bound in traditional book form – to allow for freer movement of the pieces, to let the reader re-order, shuffle and play around as part of their encounter with the works.